Vishvesh Parmar

-Vishvesh Parmar is an Indian playback singer/ recording artist and composer, known for his composition Pankhida for the urban Gujarati Film, Kevi Rite Jaish.
+Vishvesh Parmar (born 28 November 1983) is an Indian playback singer/ recording artist and composer, known for his composition Pankhida for the urban Gujarati Film, Kevi Rite Jaish.
 He was the recipient of the Binani Big Gujarati award for Most Entertaining Song in 2012.

 Early life

 Vishvesh Parmar was born in Anand (the Milk City of India) on 28 November 1983 and grew up in Nadiad, both towns are in the Gujarat state.
 He attended school at St. Mary's High School, Nadiad and in August 2001, moved within the state to Vallabh Vidyanagar to pursue his engineering degree at A.D Patel Institute of Technology.

 Career

 In February 2007, he moved to Ahmadabad, Gujarat where he began giving solo performances on weekends at local cafes.
 In July 2008 Vishvesh moved to Mumbai to study sound engineering and recording arts, and went on to work as a sound engineer in the Bollywood film industry.
 In 2012 he made his debut as a composer for the film 'Kevi Rite Jaish' with the song 'Pankhida' and 'Kharekhar'.